 How much Vitamin D do children need?

 Many people believe that because we live in Australia we do not need to be concerned about our children getting enough Vitamin D. It is often thought that our sunny climate in Australia usually takes care of our Vitamin D requirements because Vitamin D is produced in our body by the action of sun on the skin.
 Several studies have assessed Vitamin D status in Australia.
-Although the prevalence of deficiency does vary, it is acknowledged to be much higher than previously thought.
+Although the prevalence of insufficiency does vary, it is acknowledged to be much higher than previously thought.

 Children need adequate Vitamin D as it is required to maintain calcium and phosphorus levels for healthy and strong bones, teeth and muscles.
 It is also essential for a healthy nervous and immune system.
-The amount of Vitamin D required by your child depends on certain risk factors for Vitamin D deficiency, which include:
+The amount of Vitamin D required by your child depends on certain risk factors for Vitamin D insufficiency, which include:

 - Sun exposure – children may have limited sun exposure due to sunscreen, clothing that covers most of their skin, minimal outdoor playtime or illness.
 It is difficult to provide general guidelines on adequate sun exposure to maintain adequate Vitamin D levels, due to the various factors that influence Vitamin D. It has been suggested by some researchers that to obtain enough Vitamin D from sunlight alone during the months of October to March, 10-15 minutes of unprotected sunlight exposure outside of the hours of 10am to 3pm was enough.
 However, during other seasons, such as winter, up to 1 hour of exposure was needed.1 It is not recommended however that children spend time in the sun without protection due to the risk factors associated with long term sun exposure.